 - Smile – Smiling makes us feel good because smiling releases feel-good neurotransmitters, specifically endorphins, serotonin, and dopamine directly combating stress.
 What makes you smile?
 If you’re at a loss as to what that is, put on your favorite movie, look on YouTube for a comedy, listen to an upbeat favorite song, or write a list of things that make you laugh or smile.
 Remember, smiles are contagious.
 When feeling stressed or depressed it can be hard to smile, but one smile can brighten yours, and someone else’s day.

 - Get Connected – Although natural, our own emotional and physical responses to change can be difficult to manage alone.
-Nicole McGlashen, CAPS Patient Care Specialist Trainer shares, “Seeking out connection with others such as friends, family members, a support group, and or a counselor can help lighten the load.
+Nicole McGlashen, CAPS Patient Care Specialist Trainer shares, “Seeking out connection with others such as friends, family members, a support group, and or a consultant or counselor can help lighten the load.
 A conversation may not change the details of our current circumstances, but they can shift our perspective.”